stridecolossus/JOVE/docs/blog/part-3-cube/textures.md

 }
 ```

-For convenience we define the texture coordinates for a quad in the 2D implementation:
+For convenience texture coordinates for a quad are provided in the 2D implementation:

 ```java
 public static final Coordinate2D